haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

   result in a matching successful call to `bridgeTo()` on the sidechain.
   * This entails the following invariant:
     Calls to `bridgeTo()` from the Permissioned Relayer cannot revert.
-* Every successful call to `bridgeTo()` on the sidechain will eventually result in a matching certified `CollectFees` instruction on the payment network.
+* Every emission of `OMInteropSent` on the sidechain, with `refundAmount > 0`, will eventually result in a matching certified `Transfer` instruction (on the payment network) that refunds the user.
-  * This entails the following invariant:
-    `CollectFees` instructions sent by the Permissioned Relayer cannot fail.
 * Every cross-chain token successfully received on the sidechain will eventually result in a matching certified `MintToForBridge` instruction on the payment network.
   * This entails the following invariant: